-- (a) Enrollment limitations apply to all courses taken as graduation requirements, including repeated courses that are required for graduation.
-However, they do not apply to "Practicum in Global Japanese Studies E," "Internship in Japan," "Internship Abroad (programs which were conducted during the summer vacation)," "Volunteer Abroad Program," and "Study Abroad Program." - (b) Note that credits for courses taken outside the graduation requirements are not included in the minimum and maximum number of credits. - (c) The minimum number of credits for fourth-year students is counted based on the full academic year.
-The academic year starts from the Spring Semester at the beginning of the fourth year and ends in the Fall Semester.
+- (a) All courses that count toward graduation requirements are subject to enrollment limitations for the minimum and a maximum number of credits you can earn for each semester.
+This includes repeat courses required for graduation.
+However, enrollment limitations do not apply to "Practicum in Global Japanese Studies E," "Internship in Japan," "Internship Abroad (programs held during summer vacation)," "Volunteer Abroad Program," and "Study Abroad Program." - (b) If you register for a course that does not count toward the graduation requirements, it is not subject to enrollment limitations of the minimum and the maximum number of credits. - (c) If you are a fourth-year student, the minimum number of credits you must earn counts towards the entire academic year, instead of separately against two semesters.